 Its structure is narrow and specific.
 There must be borrowed exposure, an active margin requirement, a decline in collateral value or account equity, and a defined threshold that determines non-compliance.
-Once those conditions align, the margin call identifies the shortfall and forces a response.
+Once those conditions align, the margin call identifies the shortfall and forces action.
 The account holder must either add capital or reduce exposure so the remaining position once again fits the available collateral.

 How a margin call is triggered